OctopusDeploy/blog/blog/2021-11/using-google-cloud-secret-manager-with-octopus/index.md

 To learn more about the different roles you can use with Secret Manager, read the [access control documentation](https://cloud.google.com/secret-manager/docs/access-control) on how to provide permissions to access sensitive passwords, certificates, and other secrets.
 :::

-In Octopus, authentication with Google Cloud Platform can be achieved with a [Google Cloud Account](https://octopus.com/docs/infrastructure/accounts/google-cloud) that was added in version **2021.2**.
+In Octopus, you can authenticate with Google Cloud Platform using the [Google Cloud Account](https://octopus.com/docs/infrastructure/accounts/google-cloud) we added in version **2021.2**

 ## Retrieving secrets {#retrieving-secrets}